Elementary Student and Family Handbook

 Releasing Students for Medical Appointments and Emergencies

 Students will be granted permission to leave school for medical appointments.
 However, every attempt should be made to schedule appointments outside of the school day.
-Parents/guardians should notify the school in writing, giving the date and time of the student’s anticipated departure time.
-The parent/guardian is to report to the school office to pick up the student.
+Parents/caregivers should notify the school in writing, giving the date and time of the student’s anticipated departure time.
+The parent/caregiver should report to the school office to pick up the student.

 Releasing Students for Early Dismissals

 If there is an emergency and you need to pick up your student early, please report to the main office at least thirty minutes before regular dismissal time.
-We ask the cooperation of all parents and guardians to help us lessen the number of interruptions made to classrooms while instruction is taking place and during regular dismissal.
-Parent/guardians will be asked to provide identification prior to the release of the student.
-Students will only be released individuals identified in Infinite Campus as household or emergency contacts unless a note is provided by the parent/guardian.
+Early dismissals will end at 2:45 p.m. so that regular dismissal may occur.
+We ask the cooperation of all parents/caregivers to help us lessen the number of interruptions made to classrooms while instruction is taking place and during regular dismissal.
+Parent/caregivers will be asked to provide identification prior to the release of the student.
+Students will only be released individuals identified in Infinite Campus as household or emergency contacts unless a note is provided by the parent/caregiver.

 Birthdays and Birthday Invitations

 Birthdays are special days for our students.
 Birthday recognitions are held at the discretion of the classroom teacher and should not interfere with the instructional program.
 Birthday treats and/or food items are not permitted to be a part of birthday recognitions.
 Small gift items/goody bags/bouquets of flowers/balloons are not permitted.
 Birthday party invitations may not be distributed at school.

 Breakfast and Lunch School Meals

 District students may purchase breakfast, lunch and snacks each day.
 Students and their families may view the school menus online: https://wsdweb.nutrislice.com/.
 The school menus include images and descriptions of the meals and nutritional information.
 School menus are also available on the district mobile app.
 Glass containers are not permitted in school for safety reasons.